Jakobi Meyers Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Matchup vs. Dallas

-- Against the Cowboys, Meyers totaled 74 receiving yards in his one career matchup, 13.5 more than his over/under for Sunday's game.
+- In his one matchup against the Cowboys, Meyers' 74 receiving yards total is 13.5 more than his over/under for Sunday's game (60.5).

-- Meyers did not have a touchdown catch in that outing against the Cowboys.

-- The 327.6 yards per game the Cowboys are conceding through the air makes them the NFL's worst pass defense.
+- The Cowboys have the NFL's worst pass defense this season, allowing 327.6 yards per game through the air.

-- The Cowboys have allowed 10 passing TDs this year (2.0 per game), ranking them 21st among NFL defenses.
+- The Cowboys have surrendered 10 touchdowns through the air (2.0 per game).
+They are 21st in the league in that category.

 Recent Performances